ibm-cloud-docs/apiconnect/apic_troubleshoot.md

 {:tip: .tip}
 {:note: .note}

-# Troubleshooting Lite - Enterprise - Hybrid
+# Troubleshooting
 {: #apic_troubleshoot}

-Here are the answers to common troubleshooting questions about using {{site.data.keyword.apiconnect_long}} with the Lite, Enterprise, and Hybrid plans.
+Here are the answers to common troubleshooting questions about using {{site.data.keyword.apiconnect_long}}.
 {:shortdesc}

 ## Username and password required when adding the {{site.data.keyword.apiconnect_short}} service